Researchers discuss sociolinguistics text

 • Rapport building

-Assessors will understand that you're not an actor/actress but you should aim to project a positive and professional attitude throughout this task to reach an amicable yet constructive outcome.
+Assessors will understand that you're not an actor / actress but you should aim to project a positive and professional attitude throughout this task to reach an amicable yet constructive outcome.

 For more information on role play and simulation exercises including example scenarios, use the links below:

-Individual exercises
+Individual Exercises

 In-tray (paper-based) and e-tray (digital) exercises are common assessment centre exercises.
 They're designed to test your ability to do particular functions of the job that you've applied for